Pedestrian hit and killed by train in South Carolina, Richland County deputies say

 There was no word on when the tracks would be cleared and traffic in the area would return to normal.

-Information about the exact location of the collision was not available.
-Neither police nor CSX immediately responded to questions about the incident.
+Neither police nor CSX immediately responded to questions about the incident that the sheriff’s department said remains under investigation.

 This is a developing story, check back for updates.